kitsune-soc/docs/src/content/docs/en/configuring/oidc.md

 - `preferred_username`
 - `email`

-> Keep the preferred username field unique and immutable.
-The username is used to identify the user inside Kitsune's database that's getting logged in/registered.
+> Keep the preferred username field unique.
+The username is used to identify the user inside Kitsune's database that's getting registered.
 > This might change in the future.